acebuddyteam/gargula/README.md

 # Gargula
-A clean PS1 config for your terminal to help you organize the work
+A clean PS1 config for your terminal to help you organize your work

 Gargula includes only important data for your PS1: